GianlucaChiarani/AdvancedFilters/README.md

      console.log(json);
   },

-  /*  The json of the predefined filters */
+  /*  The json of the predefined filters - optional */
   activeFiltersJson: '{"filters":{"and":[{"field":"date","operator":"*","value":"2022-04-12"}]},"search":"test"}',

-  /*  The translated strings object */
+  /*  The translated strings object - optional */
   translations: {
     "contains": "",
     "not contains": "",